buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/detection.md

 [builder] ERROR: failed to build: exit status 1
 ```

-Notice that `detect` now passes because there is a valid `Gemfile` in the Ruby app at `/tmp/ruby-sample-app`, but now `build` fails because it is currently written to error out.
+Notice that `detect` now passes because there is a valid `Gemfile` in the Ruby app at `ruby-sample-app`, but now `build` fails because it is currently written to error out.

 You will also notice that `ANALYZING` now appears in the build output.
 This steps is part of the buildpack lifecycle that looks to see if any previous image builds have layers that the buildpack can re-use.
 We will get into this topic in more detail later.